bitm4ncer/scatalog/README.md

 _________________________________________________

 ### Labels deserver their own spotify page.
-Music discovery should be about exploration and connection, not strategic restrictions.
+Music discovery should be about exploration and connection, not strategic restrictions. \
-**Independent labels are the driving force** behind genre innovation and musical diversity.
-Who operates outside the mainstream spotlight of curated playlists and algorithmic recommendations, based on rules given by the major labels, deserves to be found.
+Who operates outside the mainstream spotlight of curated playlists and algorithmic recommendations, based on rules given by the major labels, deserves to be found. \
+**Independent labels are the driving force** behind genre innovation and musical diversity. \